joakimk/testbot_cloud/README.markdown

 WIP docs below
 ----

-A tool for creating [testbot](https://github.com/joakimk/testbot) clusters in the cloud.
+A tool for creating and managing [testbot](https://github.com/joakimk/testbot) clusters in the cloud.

 Installing
 ----